As an Auburn police officer’s murder trial looms, families grieve

 Nelson had a history of excessive use of force and being disciplined, long before he was charged with Sarey’s murder,

-On May 7, 2011, Scaman became the first person killed by Nelson after he emerged from his car with a knife during a traffic stop.
+On May 7, 2011, Nelson shot and killed Scaman after he emerged from his car with a knife during a traffic stop.
 Nelson, who shot Scaman in the back of his left ear, was cleared of any wrongdoing.

 His next fatal shooting was on June 10, 2017, when he shot Obet, 25, who allegedly tried to get into a vehicle at an intersection and was armed with a knife.
 Nelson set his dog on Obet, shot him in the chest and later in the head as he laid on the ground, according to a lawsuit filed last July.
 The Auburn police department awarded Nelson a Medal of Valor for preventing the carjacking.